“Women play a role in the peace process and governance. We must uplift women in our

 Community Engagement Grants:

-Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women and the LGBTQ+ Community” global workshop, ten selected Sites of Conscience will develop a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTQ+ community in their context.
+Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women, Girls and the LGBTI Community” global workshop, ten selected Sites of Conscience will develop a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTI community in their context.

 These community engagement grants – collectively entitled “Virtual Advocacy In Support of Women, Girls and the LGBTI Community” – will equip ten selected members with the practical skills to launch low-cost, high-impact local advocacy campaigns that shine a light on discrimination, increase understanding and foster new levels of social cohesion for these groups.
 Advocacy campaigns may include mediums such as social media, WhatsApp, radio, and television to reach a designated audience, including youth, community leaders and/or local residents.